Rami-Sabbagh/node-interception/README.md

 ## Community

-A small [discord] server has been created in the hope of finding a community, so please don't hesitate to join it!
+A small [discord] server has been created in the hope of finding a community, so please don't hesitate to join it :)

-You can ask for help there using the library, share your work, and provide suggestions on what improvements can be done :)
+You can ask for help there using the library, share your work, and give suggestions on what improvements can be done!

 ## Installation